Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: Discussion

-Our resource-theoretic framing of self-testing also implies that the concept of self-testing can be extended beyond quantum states and boxes, to arbitrary pairs of resource types (hereafter referred to as ``type I'' and ``type II''), and to arbitrary resource theories.
+Finally, our resource-theoretic framing of self-testing also implies that the notion can be extended beyond quantum states and boxes, to arbitrary pairs of resource types, and to arbitrary resource theories.
 Suppose that resources of both types are described in a single resource theory, so that one can specify the partial order over all resources in terms of interconvertibility under the free operations.
-Leveraging our abstract characterization of self-testing (given explicitly in Appendix~\ref{equivdefnself}), self-testing of a type I resource, $R_I$, by a type II resource, $R_{II}$, simply means that the upward closure of $R_{II}$ among resources of type I is equal to the upward closure of $R_{I}$ among resources of type I. Equivalently, it means that the upward closure of the equivalence class of $R_{II}$ among equivalence classes of resources of type I has a unique least element, namely, the equivalence class of $R_I$.
-Such a notion of self-testing could be applied, for example, to the resource types considered in the type-independent LOSR resource theory laid out in Refs.~\cite{semiquantum,rosset2019characterizing}, which are relevant for semi-device-independent certification protocols.
+Leveraging our abstract characterization of self-testing (given explicitly in Appendix~\ref{equivdefnself}), self-testing of a type-$T$ resource, $R$, by a type-$T'$ resource, $R'$, simply means that the upward closure among resources of type $T$ of $R'$ is equal to that of $R$.
+Equivalently, it means that the upward closure of the equivalence class of $R'$ among equivalence classes of resources of type $T$ has a unique least element, namely, the equivalence class of $R$.
+Such a notion of self-testing could be applied, for example, to the resource types considered in the type-independent LOSR resource theory laid out in Refs.~\cite{semiquantum,rosset2020characterizing}, which are relevant for semi-device-independent certification protocols.
 It could also be applied to completely different resource theories in other contexts.